-- Syria and Iraq are still considered High Risk this is not just about people travelling there as we know this is not as beneficial to DAESH since losing territory- it is important to identify and consider returnees from Islamic State Territories - Also, High risk is Online extremism most referrals for young people have some sort of online footprint - Extreme Right Wing and the far right are of medium risk however, there is a growing trend and not something to be overlooked - Also, Medium risk are lone actors DEASH have changed their message when it comes to their propaganda, they know that people travelling to Islamic State Territories is not a realistic possibility anymore, and so focus is on encouraging people to commit lone attacks on home soil. - There has been a steady growth in referrals over the last year, the majority of which still come from the education sector.
+- Syria and Iraq are still considered High Risk this is not just about people travelling there as we know this is not as beneficial to DAESH since losing territory- it is important to identify and consider returnees from Islamic State Territories - Also High risk is Online extremism the majority of referrals for Young people have some sort of online footprint - Extreme Right Wing and The far right are of Medium risk however, there is a growing trend and definitely not something to be overlooked - Also Medium risk are lone actors DEASH have changed their message when it comes to their propaganda, they know that people travelling to Islamic State Territories is not a realistic possibility anymore, and so focus is on encouraging people to commit lone attacks on home soil. - There has been a steady growth in referrals over the last year, the majority of which still come from the education sector.
 75% of which are male teenagers in the 12-16 age category-however, female referrals are growing.